swiftlang/swift-llbuild/docs/buildsystem.rst

       args: -O0

 The build file is logically organized into five different sections (grouped by keys in a YAML mapping).
+These sections *MUST* appear in the following order if present.

 * Client Definition (`client` key)